 Cardinals' Bam Knight: Another limited showing

-Knight (ankle) practiced on a limited basis Thursday, Josh Weinfuss of ESPN.com reports.
+Knight (ankle) practiced in a limited fashion Thursday, Zach Gershman of the Cardinals' official site reports.

-Knight maintained his activity level from Wednesday's walkthrough, giving him just one more chance to practice in full this week, or else he'll be at risk of entering the weekend with a designation for Sunday's contest versus the 49ers.
-Over the last two games, Knight has split most of the backfield snaps with Emari Demercado, but he's been far less efficient with them, as evidenced by 22 touches for 80 yards from scrimmage (as opposed to Demercado's 182 total yards on the same number of touches).
+In the wake of Emari Demercado (ankle) being ruled out for Week 12 and the Cardinals designating Trey Benson (knee) for return from injured reserve Wednesday, Knight himself is dealing with a health concern this week that's capped his practice reps.
+Friday's injury report will reveal whether or not Knight enters the weekend with a designation for Sunday's contest versus the Jaguars, but even if he's able to suit up, his eventual workload may be contingent on the team's decision regarding Benson, who will need to be activated from IR by Saturday afternoon to have a chance to play this weekend.
+Aside from Knight, Michael Carter represents the other running back on Arizona's active roster.

 More News